How to Publish a no-code website in 10 minutes

 That’s it for the quick start!
 In the next several sections, I will explain in more detail the concepts and processes.

-Hugo basics
+## Hugo basics <a href="#hugo-basics" id="hugo-basics"></a>

 Older generation CMS solutions like Wordpress are too difficult to adapt to new web site designs, and commercially hosted solutions like SquareSpace are too expensive and not flexible enough.
 Static web site generators like Hugo offer a good balance among features, flexibility, and ease of authoring.

-• Hugo web sites can be customized and modified through configuration files.
+* Hugo web sites can be customized and modified through configuration files.

-• New pages and content sections can be written in markdown instead of HTML.
+* New pages and content sections can be written in markdown instead of HTML.
 That makes content authoring much easier.

-• There are many modern design themes to choose from.
+* There are many modern design themes to choose from.

-• The output of Hugo is a static HTML web site that can be deployed on any low-cost hosting provider.
+* The output of Hugo is a static HTML web site that can be deployed on any low-cost hosting provider.

-• Together with static web site hosting services like GitHub Pages and Netlify, they can offer a completely free solution.
+* Together with static web site hosting services like GitHub Pages and Netlify, they can offer a completely free solution.

 Here is how to do it.

-Create a template website
+## Create a template website <a href="#create-a-template-website" id="create-a-template-website"></a>

 Find one you like, download a zip package or clone a GitHub repo, and unpack the theme into a folder.
-Let’s assume that the theme distribution is unpacked into a folder called my-theme.
+Let’s assume that the theme distribution is unpacked into a folder called `my-theme`.
 The following are commands in a Linux terminal.
 You could use the Terminal app on Mac or PowerShell on Windows.

 Next, create your web site project directory on your computer.